Eleni Gabre-Madhin: Career

-She was the main driving force behind the development of the Ethiopia Commodity Exchange (ECX).
+Dr. Eleni Gabre-Madhin was the main driving force behind the development of the Ethiopia Commodity Exchange (ECX).
 Whilst working as a researcher for the International Food Policy Research Institute (IFPRI) she examined agricultural markets for many years and noticed, as had many others, that whilst in some years or regions there were severe shortages or droughts in others there were surpluses or bumper harvests.
 Specifically in her survey of grain traders in 2002, she found that a key factor was the lack of effective infrastructure and services needed for grain markets to function properly.
 Traders often failed to have access to sufficient credit, information about the market, transportation and other vital resources and contract compliance was difficult to enforce.
 In 2004 she moved home from the US to lead an IFPRI program to improve Ethiopia's agricultural policies and markets.
 Specifically she undertook the important role of coordinating the advisory body developing the ECX.
 She became CEO of the new exchange in 2008, and argued that "(W)hen farmers can sell their crops on the open market and get a fair price, they will have much more incentive to be productive, and Ethiopia will be much less prone to food crises" .... and that the "ECX will allow farmers and traders to link to the global economy, propelling Ethiopian agriculture forward to a whole new level."

-In February 2013, she became a director of Syngenta.

-In 2013, Eleni launched eleni LLC, a company intended to build and invest in commodity exchanges in markets in the developing world, including Africa.
+In February 2013, she became a director of Syngenta and launched eleni LLC, a company intended to build and invest in commodity exchanges in emerging markets across the world, primarily in Africa.

-In November 2021, the Canadian novelist Jeff Pearce leaked a video that depicts Eleni's participation in a virtual meeting discussion, along with Professor Ephraim Isaac, former Ethiopian Minister of Foreign Affairs and current TPLF spokesperson Berhane Gebre-Christos and several Western diplomats, that mentioned a transitional government during Tigray War.
-Shortly, she was removed from membership of the Independent Economic Council, which formed to support Prime Minister Abiy Ahmed economic transition.
-On 25 November, Eleni released a statement that denying the allegation as "deliberately misrepresented".
-Two days before the leaked video unveiled, police forces searched her house and remained undisclosed for suspected foul play.
-The incident stirred public outrage in Ethiopia and its diaspora, condemning her as traitor.
-The University of Gondar also revoked an honorary doctorate it had awarded her.